kdonnelly007/dfhack-scripts/docs/idle-crafting.rst

      to ``500,1000,10000``.

 ``disable idle-crafting``
-     Disallow idle crafting at all workshops and disable the tool.
+     Disallow idle crafting at all workshops.
+You can re-enable idle crafting at individual Craftsdwarf's workshops.

 Examples
 --------